Bath, mid February 1848

 “Yes,” Kate agreed, “but this way we may occupy the table for as long as we like, and can expect our pot to be freshened frequently.
 The water cools quickly outside in a breeze.”

 After a few minutes, Isabel poured the tea for them.
 They sipped in silence and scrutinized every man who passed by.
 There were tall men, and a couple men in black, but no one who met the full criteria.
-At one point, a trio of stylishly attired young gallants (in shades of pink and grey, contrasted by dark stripes and plaid waistcoats) approached with confident smiles, and asked politely if they might join them, but Isabel quickly sent them on their way.
+At one point, a trio of stylishly attired young gallants (in shades of pink and grey, contrasted by dark stripes and tartan waistcoats) approached with confident smiles, and asked politely if they might join them, but Isabel quickly sent them on their way.
 After a fruitless hour, with many cakes, tarts, and biscuits consumed, washed down by countless cups of tea, Kate lost patience.

 “Enough of this,” she said.
 “Let’s explore.”

 They followed a serpentine gravel lane, passing some couples brandishing battledores and banging a scarlet-feathered shuttlecock back and forth, then came upon a set of swings.
 Kate and Isabel each took a seat and swung lazily while Miss Pierce stood like a sentinel.
 The trio of gallants reappeared, sat on a bench not far away, and made no secret of watching them.
 Kate stared at one of the men for a moment, his blonde hair and bright smile, and recalled the under-gardener she had once seen naked, in the throes of passion with the village farrier’s eldest daughter.
 The man clearly sensed her attention, stood, and touched the silver knob of his delicate cane to the brim of his shiny grey top hat.
 She shook from her reverie and leapt from the swing.

 “My goodness, those are tight inexpressibles,” Isabel whispered as they marched away.
 “He’s more than a little interested in you!”